Trarizon/Trarizon.Library/src/Trarizon.Library/README.md

     - `MoveTo` : Move item(s) on `fromIndex` to `toIndex`
 - Views
     - `GetLookup` : Returns a view treating the list as a set
-    - `GetKeyedLookup` : Returns a view treating the list as dictionary
     - `GetSortedModifier` : Returns a view through which modifying the list will keep elements in order.

 </details>